MhJunaid1/CS/README.md

-This repository is contains notes related to DSA, CN, Algo and other domains.
+This repository contains notes related to DSA, CN, Algo and other domains.